Inselnova Wiki Play

 naval

 A sturdy vessel built to carry settlers across the sea.
-Consumed when a new settlement is founded.
+She makes one voyage only — her timbers become the new settlement's first walls.

 Harbour Lv 10 + Sail Lv 5